Adam-445/Cafe-Website/README.md

 ### Notes

 - This project is not actively maintained.
+- Originally built as part of the 100 Days of Python course.
 - Focused on Flask fundamentals: routing, forms, and simple file-based storage.